mnentwig/klipperHotload/README.md

 Writing user Python modules for Klipper tends to be clumsy, as any change requires restarting Klipper with rehoming etc.

 ### Enter KlipperHotload
-The package provides a single Klipper macro ```U``` that executes user Python code, hotloading as needed.
+The package provides a single Klipper macro ```U``` that executes user Python code, re-compiling source code if changed.

 ### User function example
 ```python